MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-organizations.md

 ## Leaving an organization

-1. On the bottom left side, click on your avatar
+1. Click on the App Center user menu in the upper-right corner of any page
 2. Select **Account Settings**
 3. Select **Organizations**
 4. Click the **Leave** button by the orgnaization you would like to leave